 5 habits of highly effective SMS communication

 As they say, if a mussel doesn’t open, don’t eat it.
 The same happens with the content that is unwanted.
 On that account, your SMS campaigns should go along with the rules of permission marketing.
-Simply saying, it means sending messages only to these people who agreed on it and added their numbers to the base via Newsletter SMS on your website or other sources.
+Simply put it means sending messages only to these people who agreed on it and added their numbers to the database (e.g. via Newsletter SMS widget).